 Usually, these serve to let new customers know that they completed a specific step, such as registering and onboarding in an appealing way.
 From the beginning, you should look for ways to set up future interactions that will ultimately lead to (more) conversions.

-Whatever type of message you decide to use, you should treat it as a valuable asset with great strategic importance, as it’s not just another filler weekly newsletter.
+Whatever type of message you decide to use, you should treat email design as a valuable asset with great strategic importance, as it’s not just another filler weekly newsletter.

 Why Are Welcome Emails Important?